Monochromatic Components in Edge-Coloured Graphs with Large Minimum Degree: Implementing the linear programs

 First, for simplicity, suppose that we only have two colours, red and blue, and that the intersection matrix is given by $Z=(z_{ij})$ where $z_{ij}$ represents whether or not $R_i\cap B_j$ is empty.
 Swapping two rows in $Z$ corresponds to swapping the labels of two red components and similarly for columns and blue components.
 We define the \textit{lex value} of $Z$ to be

-Swapping pairs of rows and/or pairs of columns in $Z$ can change its lex value and configurations with more $1$ entries in the top left corner of the matrix will give higher lex values.
+Swapping pairs of rows and/or pairs of columns in $Z$ can change its lex value.
+Configurations with more entries that are 1 in the top left corner of the matrix will give higher lex values that those where the top left corner contains many 0s.

 By only swapping pairs of rows or pairs of columns that strictly increase the value of $\lex(Z)$, we will eventually reach $Z'$, a configuration of $Z$ where the lex value is $\maxlex(Z)$, the unique maximum possible lex value of $Z$.
-Both $Z$ and $Z'$ are possible intersection patterns and, because we obtained $Z'$ from $Z$ through a series of row and column swaps, $Z$ and $Z'$ are ``symmetric'' intersection patterns.
+Both $Z$ and $Z'$ are possible intersection patterns and, because we obtained $Z'$ from $Z$ through a series of row and column swaps, $Z$ and $Z'$ are equivalent intersection patterns.

 We only run a linear program on $Z$ if $\lex(Z)=\maxlex(Z)$.
-This significantly reduces the number of linear programs that need to be run whilst still ensuring that at least one linear program is run for each class of ``symmetric'' intersection patterns.
+This significantly reduces the number of linear programs that need to be run whilst still ensuring that at least one linear program is run for each class of equivalent intersection patterns.

 Now consider the situation we actually have where the intersection pattern is given by $Y=(y_{ijk})$.
 Whilst we could extend the definition of lex value to a three-dimensional matrix, it proved cumbersome to calculate the maximum lex.
 Instead, we calculated $\lex(Y^{(k)})$ where $Y^{(k)}$ is the $3\times3$ matrix obtained by restricting to a fixed value of $k$.
 We ran the linear program on $Y$ if $\lex(Y^{(k)})\geq\lex(Y^{(k+1)})$ for every $k$ and $\lex(Y^{(1)})=\maxlex(Y^{(1)})$.
 This method eliminated sufficiently many intersection patterns to make the computation tractable.